-Each white, round, biconvex, film-coated tablet, printed "20" on one side and "SZ" on the other, contains methylphenidate 20 mg.
+Each white, round, biconvex, film-coated tablet, printed "20" on one side and "SZ" on the other, contains 20 mg of methylphenidate.
 Nonmedicinal ingredients: cellulose compounds, cetostearyl alcohol, castor oil compounds, lactose, magnesium stearate, talc, and titanium dioxide.

 How should I use this medication?

 The dose of methylphenidate needs to be individualized according to the needs of the person taking the medication.
 The dose is usually started low and increased gradually to the dose that works best for the person.

 The usual starting dose for this medication is 5 mg to 10 mg, taken 2 or 3 times daily for the regular release tablets.
 The sustained release tablets are usually taken once daily.
 Doses above 60 mg daily are not recommended.
 If symptoms worsen or if side effects occur, contact your doctor for further instruction.
 In many cases for children, the medication does not need to be continued after puberty.

 Take methylphenidate with or shortly after a meal or snack.